witheve/Eve/README.md

 docker run -p [port]:8080 witheve/eve [eve_file]
 ```

 Here, `[port]` is an available port on your local machine.
 It can be `8080` or any other port you would like.
-Then direct your browser to `http://localhost:[port]` to access the results. **Note**: To pass your own Eve files into the container, you'll need to mount a [docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/).
+Then direct your browser to `http://localhost:[port]` to access the results.

+**Note**: The working directory of the container is `eve/build`.
+To run a program in the `eve/examples` directory, you need to provide a relative path e.g. `../exmaples/tic-tac-toe.eve`.
+To pass your own Eve files into the container, you'll need to mount a [docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/).

 ## How to use Eve